peterpeterparker/daviddalbusco.com/src/blog/build-gatsby-websites-using-firestore-data-without-plugin.md

 To which I would answer: “Yes but, I’ve got your back”.
 Indeed, in a [previous article](https://medium.com/better-programming/protect-your-http-firebase-cloud-functions-adf23c45765e), I shared a simple solution to protect HTTP functions with an authorization bearer.

-*For simplicity reason, I will not include such verification in following code snippets but, the related [GitHub](https://github.com/peterpeterparker/firestore-gatsby) repo does include it.*
+_For simplicity reason, I will not include such verification in following code snippets but, the related [GitHub](https://github.com/peterpeterparker/firestore-gatsby) repo does include it._

-*****
+---

 #### Function